mplesser/azcam/docs/docs/exposure.md

-# Exposure Class
+# Exposure Tool

-This class defines Azcam's exposure interfaces.
+This tool defines azcam's exposure interface.
+The default tool name is *exposure*.
-One class is usually instantiated as the *exposure* tools in the server.

-The *exposure* object often coordinates the actions of the hardware tools such as *controller*, *instrument*, etc. For example, when *exposure* is initialized the tools in the *exposure.tools_init* list are initialized.
+The *exposure* tool often coordinates the actions of the hardware tools such as *controller*, *instrument*, etc. For example, when *exposure* is initialized the tools in the *exposure.tools_init* list are initialized.
 Similarly when *exposure* is reset, the tools in the *exposure.tools_reset* list are reset.

 ::: azcam.exposure.Exposure

-    :docstring:
-    :members:
+::: azcam.exposure.ExposureConsole